-ASR also has the advantage of being easy to use when replicating Hyper-V or VMware VMs, and physical Windows and Linux servers.
+Heterogeneous workload: ASR supports protection of Windows and Linux workloads hosted on physical servers on-premises, VMs hosted in VMware/Hyper-V, and machines in third party hosting platforms/cloud.
+It can also protect VMs in Azure from regional outages.
 The Azure ASR console provides a unified view on the replication status of all your different workloads and allows you to carry out maintenance tasks, such as tweaking recovery plans.

-To further prepare your system in case of a failure, ASR can run non-disruptive failover and DR drills.
-In addition to executing non-planned failovers during production downtime, ASR can carry out test failovers or planned failovers to test DR capabilities and planned outages.
+Non-disruptive testing: To further prepare your system in case of a failure, ASR can run non-disruptive failover and DR drills.
+This helps in end-to-end testing of DR plans without impacting the ongoing replication.

 Replicate Data to the Cloud With ASR

 This section will provide a walkthrough for how to replicate data to the cloud using ASR.
 As with every DRaaS and migration project, your company will first need an agile plan to ensure a successful DRaaS strategy.